Inclusive access is where digital course materials are included as an additional course charge for a particular course or program.

 Opting Out of Inclusive Access Course Materials

-You may opt-out of the Inclusive Access digital course materials.
-However, if you opt-out, you should obtain alternative access to the course materials since you are still responsible for completing all work assigned by your instructor.
-You are not able to opt out when the Inclusive Access materials are not available elsewhere or accessible from sources other than those provided or authorized by the institution.
+You may be able to opt-out of the inclusive access digital course materials.
+However, if you opt-out, you should obtain alternative access to the course materials, as you are still responsible for completing all work assigned by your instructor.
+You are not able to opt out when the inclusive access materials are not available elsewhere or accessible from sources other than those provided or authorized by the institution.

-To opt-out, click the Course Materials link in your Blackboard course.
-Then select Opt-Out at the top of the page and complete the steps that follow.
 A credit to your student account will be processed for opt-out requests received by the 10% point of the course.
-If you drop the course before the first day of the term, you will automatically be "opted out" and the charge will be credited to your account.
+If you drop the course before the first day of the term, you will automatically be "opted out," and the charge will be credited to your account.
 If you drop the course on or after the first day of the term but before the 10% point of the course, you will have to opt-out of the program, and a credit to the your account will be processed.
 There are no refunds if you drop after the 10% point of the course.

 If you accidentally opt out and still need access, you can opt back in — options to opt-in and opt-out are available up until the 10% point of the course.
 If you forget to opt out and miss the deadline, you may get a refund up to to the 10% point of the course.
 After the 10% point of the course, there are no refunds.

 If you want a physical copy of the textbook, optional loose-leaf print books may be available, depending on the course.
-Visit the campus bookstore or Barnes and Noble College online for more information.
+Visit the campus bookstore or the Central Piedmont Campus Store online for more information.

 Inclusive Access Costs

-When you register for a course that utilizes Inclusive Access materials, Central Piedmont automatically adds the cost of the Inclusive Access materials as a charge on your student account.
-Courses that utilize Inclusive Access materials will state so in their section notes.
-If you repeat a course that utilizes Inclusive Access materials within the same semester, the fee will be credited.
+When you register for a course that utilizes inclusive access materials, Central Piedmont automatically adds the cost of the inclusive access materials as a charge on your student account.
+Courses that utilize inclusive access materials will state so in their section notes.